Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Annerley recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Annerley has recorded approximately 25 residential properties granted approval annually.
-Over the past five financial years (FY-21 to FY-25), around 125 homes were approved, with an additional two approved so far in FY-26.
-On average, each home built over these years accommodates about 6.2 new residents per year.
+Over the past five financial years, from FY-21 to FY-25, around 125 homes were approved, with an additional 2 approved so far in FY-26.
+On average, this results in about 6.2 new residents per year for every home built during these years.

-This demand significantly exceeds new supply, leading to price growth and increased buyer competition.
-The average construction value of new properties is around $318,000.
-In the current financial year, there have been approximately $7.8 million in commercial approvals, indicating the area's residential character.
-Compared to Greater Brisbane, Annerley shows significantly reduced construction activity, with 72.0% below the regional average per person.
-This scarcity of new homes typically strengthens demand and prices for existing properties.
-Moreover, this activity is also below national averages, reflecting the area's maturity and possible planning constraints.
+This significant demand exceeding supply typically leads to price growth and increased buyer competition.
+New properties are constructed at an average expected cost of $318,000.
+In the current financial year, there have been $7.8 million in commercial approvals, indicating the area's residential character.
+Compared to Greater Brisbane, Annerley shows substantially reduced construction, with 72.0% below the regional average per person.
+This scarcity of new homes usually strengthens demand and prices for existing properties.
+This activity is also below average nationally, suggesting the area's maturity and possible planning constraints.

 Recent construction comprises approximately 38.0% standalone homes and 62.0% townhouses or apartments, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
 The location has around 1142 people per dwelling approval, indicating an established market.
-Looking ahead, Annerley is expected to grow by approximately 2,571 residents through to 2041.
+By 2041, Annerley is expected to grow by approximately 2,571 residents (based on the latest AreaSearch quarterly estimate).
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development